 Does the thought of handling these criminal record checks make your head spin?
 Are you a busy person?
 Of course, you are.
-Mind Mend can remove that from your “to-do” list and quickly and easily give you the results you need in less than 48 hours.
+Instant Record Check can remove that from your “to-do” list and quickly and easily give you the results you need in less than 48 hours.

 Do I have the right references?

 It’s recommended that employers check the references themselves online.
 It’s very easy for an applicant to list a company or educational institution which doesn’t exist.
 Also, if the reference doesn’t answer the phone professionally there’s a chance it’s the applicant’s friend.

 NOTE: Most important, keep a record of the information gathered to help make the best decision.

 Tips for Performing Background Checks